Horse riding at the County Beach (Follet’s Beach)

 Clute, Texas

-Home of the award-winning annual Great Mosquito Festival held in July 2022.
+Home of the award-winning Great Mosquito Festival held in July every year.
 Clute has invested in local markets and does all it can to support them.

 Where To Stay: Table of Grace

-I chose a charming farm-style Bed & Breakfast in Clute.
-It’s not by the water, and it’s not a beach house, but it’s exactly what I was looking for—affordable and a soft breakfast each morning.
+I chose a charming farm-style Bed and Breakfast in Clute.
+It’s not by the water or a beach house, but it’s exactly what I was looking for—affordable and a soft breakfast each morning.
 It’s also brand new.
 Take a look at Table of Grace on Airbnb.

 Restaurants In Clute: